-New Hanover County Public Health & Social Services Building
+New Hanover County Health & Human Services Building

-New Hanover County is constructing a new Public Health and Social Services building that will co-locate the county’s Public Health Department and Department of Social Services (DSS) to provide convenience for clients and create efficiencies in service offerings.
+New Hanover County is constructing a new Health and Human Services building that will co-locate the county’s Public Health Department and Department of Social Services (DSS) to provide convenience for clients and create efficiencies in service offerings.

-The new Public Health and Social Services building was designed by Sawyer Sherwood and Associates, and will be built by Monteith Construction.
+The new Health and Human Services building was designed by Sawyer Sherwood and Associates, and is being built by Monteith Construction.
 The new building will include:

 - Four stories